TobyRet/SalesCalculator/README.md

 Write a programe that:

 1. Calculates the total sales revenue from all five files.
-2. Calculate the total sales revenue per product.
+2. Calculates the total sales revenue per product.